 Surgical Procedures: Sentinel Lymph Node Biopsy

-Also Referred to as: Sentinel node biopsy, SLN biopsy
+Also known as: Sentinel node biopsy, SLN biopsy

 What is a Sentinel Lymph Node Biopsy?

-During this surgery only the sentinel nodes are removed.
+During this surgery, only the sentinel nodes are removed.
 The remaining nodes are left alone.
-This reduces the chance of getting a chronic swelling problem called lymphedema.
+This lowers the chance of getting a chronic swelling problem called lymphedema.

 Will I stay overnight?